 - Use review activities and questions to help the group study together (simple Collaborative Learning Techniques (CoLTs) that you will learn about during training)

-- Participate in one online training session for RSG Leaders
+- Participate in one online or in-person training session for RSG Leaders

-- Attend a minimum of one online 1:1 check-in with your Study Group Assistant
+- Attend a minimum of one online or in-person 1:1 check-in with your Study Group Assistant

 - Communicate issues or concerns about your RSG to your Study Group Assistant

-- Attend at least one academic skills development experience with your study group (this could be attending your instructor’s office hours or a workshop)
+- Organize and attend at least one academic skills development experience with your study group (this could be attending your instructor’s office hours or a workshop)

 - Complete a reflection survey at the end of the term